 Hormones are critical elements in almost every function of the body.
 The most common hormones replaced in Bioidentical Hormone Replacement Therapy each play a critical role in your physical and mental health.
 Here is a brief description of the most major hormone functions.

 As one of the most abundant hormones in the body, it also functions as a precursor hormone, which means that other hormones are produced from it.
 Mainly secreted by the adrenal glands, DHEA can also be secreted from the skin and brain.
-DHEA is an essential component in many of the body’s metabolic and physiologic functions including regulating hormone balance, building the immune system, reversing the effects of stress, making sex hormones, increasing short term memory and maintaining levels of well being.
-DHEA promotes an anabolic (protein building) state, which increases lipolysis (breakdown of fat).
-It also increases strength, energy and libido.
+DHEA is an essential component in many of the body’s metabolic and physiologic functions including regulating hormone balance, building the immune system, reversing the effects of stress, making sex hormones, increasing short-term memory, and maintaining levels of well-being.
+DHEA promotes an anabolic (protein building) state, which increases lipolysis (the breakdown of fat).
+It also increases strength, energy, and libido.
 It has been linked to reduced cardiovascular risk and restored sexual vitality in several studies.

 GROWTH HORMONE (Human Growth Hormone – HGH)

 Growth Hormone is produced by the pituitary gland and converted by the liver into a protein called somatomedin-C or IGF-1 (insulin-like growth factor-one).
 Most of the Growth Hormone functions in the body are due to IGF-1.
-There are multiple functions of Growth Hormone including tissue repair, cell rejuvenation, bone and muscle strength, brain function, enzyme production, integrity of hair, nails and skin and lipolysis (fat breakdown).
+There are multiple functions of Growth Hormone including tissue repair, cell rejuvenation, bone and muscle strength, brain function, enzyme production, the integrity of hair, nails, and skin, and lipolysis (fat breakdown).
 Signs of aging are significantly correlated to a deficiency in Growth Hormone.
-These signs include body composition shifts from lean muscle mass and high energy levels to increased fat/body weight and low energy levels, decreased bone mineralization (slowing of bone growth/repair), waning of vitality, increased cardiovascular disease and increase in mortality.
-Decreased Growth Hormone can also result in impaired physical performance, poor sleep and diminished social interaction.
-Growth Hormone supplementation can create significant improvements in energy and sense of well-being, as well as decreasing muscle pain, body fat and signs of aging and wrinkles.
+These signs include body composition shifts from lean muscle mass and high energy levels to increased fat/body weight and low energy levels, decreased bone mineralization (slowing of bone growth/repair), waning of vitality, increased cardiovascular disease, and increase in mortality.
+Decreased Growth Hormone can also result in impaired physical performance, poor sleep, and diminished social interaction.
+Growth Hormone supplementation can create significant improvements in energy and sense of well-being, as well as decreasing muscle pain, body fat, and signs of aging and wrinkles.

-Testosterone is produced by the adrenal glands, testicles and ovaries, and is vital hormone to both sexes.
-It contributes to muscle mass, strength, endurance, decreased fat, increased exercise tolerance, enhancement of well being, and sex drive.
-In men, Testosterone protects against cardiovascular disease, hypertension, diabetes and arthritis.
-It also leads to improved lean muscle mass, increased bone density, decreased cholesterol, improved skin tone, improved healing capacity and muscle repair and increased libido and sexual performance.
+Testosterone is produced by the adrenal glands, testicles, and ovaries, and is a vital hormone to both sexes.
+It contributes to muscle mass, strength, endurance, decreased fat, increased exercise tolerance, enhancement of well-being, and sex drive.
+In men, Testosterone protects against cardiovascular disease, hypertension, diabetes, and arthritis.
+It also leads to improved lean muscle mass, increased bone density, decreased cholesterol, improved skin tone, improved healing capacity and muscle repair, and increased libido and sexual performance.
 It prolongs the quality of life by decreasing age-related diseases, similar to estrogen in women, including the prevention of Alzheimer’s disease.
-Testosterone in is also extremely important in women for body fat reduction, libido, endurance, bone protection and energy.
+Testosterone is also extremely important in women for body fat reduction, libido, endurance, bone protection, and energy.